-The Audit & Risk Committee is also a sub-committee of the main board of Trustees.
+The Audit & Risk Committee is also a sub-committee of the main Board of Trustees.
 Its purpose is to support:

-- the Chief Executive in his role as Accounting Officer - the work of the Chief Finance Officer (CFO) - the Trustee Board in its responsibility for ensuring the adequacy of risk management, internal control and governance arrangements and that public funds are used efficiently and effectively.
+- the Chief Executive in his role as Accounting Officer - the work of the Chief Finance Officer (CFO) and Chief Operating Officer (COO) - the Trustee Board in its responsibility for ensuring the adequacy of risk management, internal control and governance arrangements and that public funds are used efficiently and effectively.

-GOVERNANCE STATEMENT FOR THE YEAR ENDED 31 AUGUST 2023
+GOVERNANCE STATEMENT FOR THE YEAR ENDED 31 AUGUST 2024 (cont'd)